 In 1945 my Grandfather, Ben Page and my father, Rowland Spencer Gregory attended an auction of the Netherton Estate of the local Squire of Highley, John Oakley Beddard.
 They bought neighbouring land and parts of each purchase form the present day Wild Ways.
 It was a few years later that my father married Ben Page's daughter.. my mother, Ivy.

 The house was built around 1953.
 At that time my father and his two brothers were timber merchants owning a saw milling business in the 'black country'.
-Wild Ways was then worked as a smallholding was worked, mainly raising pigs and chickens.
+Wild Ways was then worked as a smallholding, mainly raising pigs and chickens.

 In 1992 the land passed to myself and with Garth Reynolds, my partner we have progressively improved the outbuildings and land, to provide basic, warm and comfortable facilities for small groups seeking a tranquil setting.